Download Latest Linux Mint ISO Versions

-Linux Mint is one of the Linux distributions which is based on Ubuntu OS.
+Linux Mint is an open-source operating system from one of the Linux distributions.
+Linux Mint is one of the Linux distributions who is based on Ubuntu OS.
 As it is based on Ubuntu, so as to result it is compatible with all those apps based on Ubuntu.

 The first Linux Mint was released in 2006 as a beta version, with the code name “Ada”.
 Linux doesn’t communicate specifically about the release date of versions.
 They publish as “when they” are ready.

 Linux Mint is an open-source OS, so it uses the third-party apps.
 There are many preinstalled apps like multimedia codecs, 3D effects, interfaces to Windows System simple configuration tools and simple software management.

 Apps like Firefox, Thunderbird, HexChat, VLC media, and Gimp are the common installed app.

 Linux Mint is fast, efficient and effective.
 This is an ideal choice for many users who are new to Linux, as it has an easy, stable and clean interface for the users.

 There are three different desktop environments for Linux Mint.